ISAF's mission in Afghanistan

 As the ANSF progress towards that goal, the ISAF forces are gradually stepping back and starting to redeploy to their home countries.
 This drawdown is taking place in a coordinated, measured and gradual way in line with the ANSF’s capacity to manage the security situation.An important milestone was reached on 18 June 2013, when the fifth and last tranche of transition areas was announced by the Afghan government.
 With that, the ANSF took the lead for security across the country.
 This was a critical step in the transition towards full Afghan security responsibility by end 2014, which was agreed with the Afghan government at the NATO Summit in Lisbon in 2010 and reaffirmed at the NATO Summit in Chicago in 2012.
 (More on ISAF mission evolution)

 ISAF’s mission in Afghanistan will cease at the end of 2014.
-However, as agreed by Allied leaders and their ISAF partners with the Afghan government at the Chicago Summit in May 2012, NATO will lead a new mission to continue training, advising and assisting the Afghan National Security Forces after 2014.
+However, as agreed by Allied leaders and their ISAF partners with the Afghan government at the Chicago Summit in May 2012 and reaffirmed at the Wales Summit in September 2014 NATO will lead a new, mission to train, advise and assist the ANSF after 2014.
 The post-2014 mission will be called “Resolute Support” and will not be a combat mission.
 It will be smaller in size and will focus on the security ministries and national institutional levels and on the higher levels of army and police commands.
-Resolute Support will initially have approximately 12,000 personnel from NATO Allies and partner countries.
-It will operate with one hub (Kabul/Bagram) and four spokes (Mazar-e Sharif, Herat, Kandahar and Jalalabad).
-The operational plan for Resolute Support has been finalised.
-The mission will only be launched if the required legal framework is in place.
+(More on Resolute Support Mission in Afghanistan)

 The International Security Assistance Force (ISAF) has been deployed since 2001 on the basis of a request for assistance by the Afghan authorities and a UN Security Council mandate, which authorised the establishment of the force to assist the Afghan government in the maintenance of security in Kabul and its surrounding areas – in particular to enable the Afghan authorities as well as UN personnel to operate in a secure environment.